mojontwins/indev-modloader/README.md

 The next problem we must face is the fact that most block attributes modifier methods are protected.
 I don't want to edit the base `Block` class if I can avoid it, so I'm creating a `ModBlock` class which inherits from `Block` which re-exports all those methods so you can instantiate them from your mod.
 Maybe there's a better way but this is where my knowledge of Java ends.

 Hell, they are marked as `final` which means I cannot override them!
 They are not final in the versions I know (b1.7.3, 1.2.5).
-I guess I'll have to edit the base class :-/

 I guess I'll have to try a different approach with slightly renamed methods.
 I'm going to try with this class:

 ```java
     package com.mojontwins.modloader;